chriswilly/kuramoto-osc/README.md

 may eventually contain original paper source code

 # Python
-contains modification to distance Kumamoto model for next steps in project
+contains modification to distance Kuramoto model for next steps in project